suffolklibraries/sljekyll/events-activities/pride/index.md

 featured-excerpt: "Celebrate Pride with special events across our libraries.
 We’re also offering the chance to publish your LQBTQA+ stories, and we have some great, original reading recommendations."
 featured-link-href-text: "Find out about Pride across our libraries &rarr;"
 featured-image: "/images/pride/mamag.jpg"
-featured-alt: "Mama G at Gainsborough Library"
+featured-alt: "Mama G in drag at Gainsborough Library"
 breadcrumb: events
 ---